Siapran/parens-8/README.md

 ```
 All versions of parens-8 support the same behavior as lua for multiple return values.
 So even without the variadics support, functions like `id`, `select`, `pack` and `unpack` can and should be leveraged to your advantage.

-Most lisp flavors have some sort of `progn` builtin for executing sequences of statements, which is equivalent to `(select -1 exp1 exp2 expn)`. in parens-8, the choice was made to use the identity function `function id(...) return ... end` instead. `id` can be used wherever you need to run multiple statements in a single expression, and can also be used whenever you need to return multiple values from a function:

 Most Lisp flavors support some sort of `seq` or `progn` builtin for executing sequences of statements.
-Parens-8 does offer an _optional_ `seq` builtin if you find yourself writing a lot of imperative code, but the identity function `id` and `select` are reasonable substitutes if you would rather save on tokens, though `seq` is significantly faster. `id` is also useful for returning multiple values:
+Parens-8 does offer an _optional_ `seq` builtin if you find yourself writing a lot of imperative code, but the identity function `function id(...) return ... end` and `select` are reasonable substitutes if you would rather save on tokens, though `seq` is significantly faster. `id` is also useful for returning multiple values:
 ```lisp
 (set print_foo_then_print_bar
      (fn () (id (print foo)